-(b) The Host Fee shall be adjusted annually, beginning Beginning on January 1 after the first (1st) anniversary of the fourth calendar year of this Agreement (including any partial year), and on the first day of January each year thereafter, the Host Fee, as set forth on Exhibit B, shall be adjusted to reflect increases in the Consumer Price Index (CPI-U South Region) published by the Bureau of Labor for all urban consumers (the “CPI”).
-Such annual increase in the CPI shall be added to the previous year’s Host Fee.
-By way of example, if the CPI on January 1 after the first (1st) anniversary of this Agreement is three percent (3%), the Host Fee for the next year will be [●]5, and so forth.
-The Host Fee shall also increase The Host Fee shall increase accordingly in the event the Maximum Volume is increased in accordance with Section 2.72.6.
-The County shall provide written notice to Company setting forth any such increase in the Host Fee prior to January 1 of each applicable year; provided, that, if the County fails to provide such notice prior to January 1 of any applicable year, the Host Fee increase shall not take place until thirty (30) days after such written notice is provided by the County.

-(c) All County Waste and Resident Waste (including Acceptable Wastes from any County Collection Site) shall be accepted for free disposal at the Landfill at the tipping fees set forth for County Waste on Exhibit B. In calculating the Host Fee, Company shall exclude all County Waste and Resident Waste.
-The Host Fee shall be paid for all other material or waste accepted at the Landfill for final disposal..
-Notwithstanding the foregoing, Company agrees that it shall not offer any party a tipping fee rate which is less than the rate charged to the County.
+(c) All County Waste and Resident Waste (including Acceptable Wastes from any County Collection Site) shall be accepted for free disposal at the Landfill at the tipping fees set forth for County Waste on Exhibit C. In calculating the Host Fee, Company shall exclude all County Waste and Resident Waste.
+The Host Fee shall be paid for all other material or waste accepted at the Landfill for final disposal

 (d) Company shall pay the Host Fee to the County within twenty thirty (2030) days after the end of each month during the Term.
 Such payment shall be made in accordance with the Company’s County’s directions, which the Company County may, by written notice to Company, change from time to time.

-(e) Beginning [●]in the year in which occurs the second (2nd) anniversary of the approval of the Permit or the calendar year in which Waste is first accepted at the Landfill, whichever occurs later6, Company will guarantee a minimum Host Fee payment to the County of one two hundred fifty thousand dollars ($100,000250,000) per year for the term of this Agreement (the “Minimum Host Fee”), whether or not such volume has been received at the Landfill.
-Beginning on January 1 after the first (1st) anniversary of this Agreement, and on the first day of January thereafter, the Minimum Host Fee shall be adjusted to reflect increases in the CPI.
-If monthly payments of the Host Fee do not meet the Minimum Host Fee in a given year, Company shall pay the excess of the Minimum Host Fee over the aggregate sum of such monthly payments to the County by January 30 of the following year.
-Notwithstanding the foregoing, Company shall not be liable for the minimum Host Fee payment to the extent Company is prevented from accepting waste Waste volume into the Landfill due to actions, rulings or decisions of the VDEQ or any other local, state or federal governmental or regulatory body, unless such action, ruling, or
+(e) Beginning [●]in the year in which occurs the second (2nd) anniversary of the approval of the Permit or the calendar year in which Waste is first accepted at the Landfill, whichever occurs later6, Company will guarantee a minimum Host Fee payment to the County of one one hundred thousand dollars ($100,000100,00) per year for the term of this Agreement (the “Minimum Host Fee”), whether or not such volume has been received at the Landfill.

-2 Subject to review; to be consistent with market rates.

 5 To be determined.